 START SAVING NOW

 If you know you’ll be taking a year off, you can start saving your money now.
-Try to put away at least 10% of each pay cheque when.
+Try to put away at least 10% of each pay cheque from your college job.
 You can also try not to eat out or buy things you don’t really need, and keep your money in a savings account that you don’t have a bank card for.
 You’ll find it gets easier to save the longer you do it for.
 Vans and scrap cars make ideal projects for conversion before you travel.
 If you turn an old vehicle into a camper van before you set off on your gap year, you can save a fortune in rent before you go, as well as avoiding hefty hotel fees.

 Working during your gap year is a great way to try something new.
 You can teach English in a foreign land, work as domestic help for a foreign family or business, or find volunteer work that will cover room and board.
 If you plan to do this, find out if you’ll need to apply for visas before leaving home.
 Also, make sure you find out what kind of time commitment is required for your job so that you can plan the rest of your trip around the work.